julelang/manual/src/introduction/operators.md

 A comparison of two dynamic values with identical dynamic types causes a run-time panic if that type is not comparable.
 This behavior applies not only to direct dynamic value comparisons but also when comparing arrays of dynamic values or structs with dynamic-valued fields.

-Binded types, slice, map, and function types are not comparable.
+External types, slice, map, and function types are not comparable.
 However, as a special case, a slice, map, or function value may be compared to the predeclared identifier nil.
 Comparison of pointer, channel, and dynamic values to nil is also allowed and follows from the general rules above.

 A type is strictly comparable if it is comparable and not an dynamic type nor composed of dynamic types.
 Specifically: